 “Domestic Waste” means all solid Waste generated form the accommodations, kitchen facilities and all other site facilities, excluding those industrial and hazardous wastes associated with the Project;

-“Doris TIA Phase 2a” means the total amount of tailings in the Tailings Impoundment Area (TIA) that exceeds 2.5 million tonnes or 444,000 m2 of total surface area;

-“Doris TIA Phase 2b” means the total amount of tailings in the Tailings Impoundment Area (TIA) that exceeds 7.7 million tonnes or 1,070,000 m2 of total surface area;

-“Doris Wind Turbines” means the pair of wind turbines near the Doris site as described in the December 2017 Application and Supporting Documents, submitted to the Board throughout the regulatory process;

 “Earthworks” means any earthworks related to the Project such as quarries, roads, pads and the airstrip.

 “Effluent” means treated or untreated liquid waste material that is discharged into the environment from all site water management facilities;

-“Contact Water Treatment Plant” means the facilities designated for the treatment of Contact Water prior to discharge to the receiving environment as described in the December 2017 Application and Supporting Documents, submitted to the Board throughout the regulatory process;
+“Effluent Water Treatment Plant” means the facilities designated for the treatment of Contact Water prior to discharge to the receiving environment as described in the Doris-Madrid Water Management Plan;

-“Emergency Dump Catch Basin” means a facility designed to contain tailings and reclaim water from the tailings and reclaim pipelines;
+“Emulsion Plant” means a facility designed for manufacturing of emulsion-based explosives, as indicated in the Explosives Management Plan;

 “Engineer” means a professional engineer registered to practice in Nunavut in accordance with the Consolidation of Engineers and Geoscientists Act S. Nu 2008, c.2 and the Engineering and Geoscience Professions Act S.N.W.T.
 2006, c.16 Amended by S.N.W.T.
 2009, c.12;

-“Engineering Geologist” means a professional geologist registered with the Association of Professional Engineers, Geologist and Geophysicists of Nunavut and whose principal field of specialization is the investigation and interpretation of geological conditions for civil engineering purposes;

-“Engineered Structure” means any facility, which was designed and approved by a Professional Engineer registered with the Association of Professional Engineers, Geologists and Geophysicists of Nunavut;
+“Engineered Structure” means any facility, which was designed and approved by an Engineer;

 “Environmental Assessment” means, in respect of the Project, all material filed with the Nunavut Impact Review Board (NIRB) on the NIRB’s Public Registry (established under the authority of Article 12 of the Nunavut Agreement) that is associated with the NIRB’s impact assessment (Review) of the Project and associated with the scope of the activities, works and Undertakings authorized in accordance with the terms and conditions of the Licence;